-Fishing in the daylight hours is one thing, but it takes a bit more skill and confidence to dial in the night bite.
-However, with a few simple strategies and essential items of kit, even if you’re a beginner it’s pretty easy to get started.
+Fishing in the daylight hours is one thing, but it takes a little more skill and confidence to dial in the best methods and equipment to use whilst night fishing.
+However, with a few simple strategies and the essential items of kit we reveal below, even if you’re a beginner it’s going to be pretty easy to get started.

-So, let’s talk about the 'how to go night fishing' basics, and what you need to think about to be successful in freshwater or saltwater after dark.
+So, let’s talk about some night fishing basics, and what you need to think about to be successful in freshwater or saltwater after dark.
 As always, preparation and having the right equipment are key.

 Knowing how to plan a fishing trip is always important, but when you’re fishing after dark, preparation becomes even more vital.
 Fumbling around aimlessly in the dead of the night with lures, hooks and a knife doesn’t sound like the smartest or safest thing to do, so making sure you’re prepared is the first task!

 The most important thing you should do is make sure you have a good quality head lamp and some back-up batteries.
-There are lots of USB-rechargeable models available to suit all budgets (check out Advnture's guide to the best head lamps you can buy), and you’ll appreciate the powerful LED beams on modern head lamps plus the easy, environmentally-friendly aspect of not using disposable batteries.
+There are lots of USB-rechargeable models available to suit all budgets (check out Advnture's guide to the best headlamps you can buy), and you’ll appreciate the powerful LED beams on modern head lamps plus the easy, environmentally-friendly aspect of not using disposable batteries.
+Trust us when we say that we won't go night fishing without a fully–charged head torch and a spare.

 It's quite helpful to arrive at your spot while there’s still some daylight as you won’t have to go through the trouble of navigation or set-up in the dark.
 It’s also useful to spot evidence of fish activity in daylight to know where to fish and cast; maybe it’s a trout rising, a carp bubbling, bass striking at prey in freshwater, or some bait fish and bird activity in the ocean.